 To do it right, draw out a floor plan of your chosen building.
 It doesn’t have to be perfect, just recognizable enough for you to recognize a distinct route.
 Try to move from the inside out and avoid crossing your path.

-Then choose a number of “stations” along the route you’ve created.
+Then choose a number of “Magnetic Stations” along the route you’ve created.
 Attempt to have at least ten in your first Memory Palace, using spots like the corner of each room, tables, chairs and doorways.

 Next, get together the vocabulary you want to memorize.
 It can be random words or a list based on themes like travel.
 You can also memorize lists of verbs, nouns, adjectives or all of the preposition.